 Questions and Answers on Secondary Transition.
 US Department of Education says State and local officials have the flexibility to determine the appropriate content to be included in a child’s SOP, based on the child’s individual needs and postsecondary goals.

-The National Secondary Transition Technical Assistance Center (NSTTAC) provides links to State Summary of Performance (SOP) forms as well as other state transition resources.
+The National Technical Assistance Center on Transition (NTACT) provides links to State Summary of Performance (SOP) forms as well as other state transition resources.

 For information about Graduation and Summary of Performance, read Chapter 9: Transition to Life After School in Wrightslaw: All About IEPs.